-The first 3 ingredients are lamb, lamb heart, and lamb tripe.
+The first three ingredients are lamb, lamb heart, and lamb tripe.
 Almost exclusively made with New Zealand lamb and green mussels.
 Stores for a long time.
 Promotes joint health.

-Ziwi is an especially pricy dry dog food brand.
+Ziwi is an especially pricey dry dog food brand.

-The first 3 ingredients are deboned salmon, salmon meal, and sweet potatoes.
+The first three ingredients are deboned salmon, salmon meal, and sweet potatoes.
 Just 10 ingredients.
 Easy to digest.
-Gluten and grain free.
-Best for dogs with food allergies.
+Gluten- and grain-free.
+Good for dogs with food allergies.
 Made in USA.

-The first 3 ingredients are lamb, turkey meal, and salmon meal.
+The first three ingredients are lamb, turkey meal, and salmon meal.
 Fairly affordable.
-High animal-protein diet.
-Grain and gluten free.
+High animal protein diet.
+Grain- and gluten-free.
 Includes probiotics.
 Promotes a high-energy lifestyle.

 A single-protein option would be appreciated.

-The first 3 ingredients are deboned turkey, potatoes, and turkey meal.
-Grain free.
+The first three ingredients are deboned turkey, potatoes, and turkey meal.
+Grain-free.
 Easy to digest.
 Single animal protein.
 Fairly inexpensive.
 Best for dogs with many food issues.